blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 ### `regexmatch(pattern, string)` (DEPRECATED)

 Checks if the given string matches the given pattern.
-Note: the pattern gets a `^` prepended and a `$` appended, which means it will only match if the match starts at the beginning and end at the end of the string. (using the JavaScript regex engine).
+Note: the pattern gets a `^` prepended and a `$` appended to it, which means it will only match if the match starts at the beginning and ends at the end of the string. (using the JavaScript regex engine).

 ```
 regexmatch("\w+", "hello") = true